vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 `cranky test-build`.
 The list of builders and their IP addresses can be found on the section "List of builders" below.

-**Note 2** kathleen in the example above represents both a git remote name, which by default matches the name of the remote build host.
+**Note 2** "kathleen" in the example above represents both a git remote name and a build host.
+By default, their name match.

 ### Compile selftests for the master kernels